If You Were Served with a Domestic Violence Protection Order

 What the TPO Means

-The TPO usually stays in place for 30 days.
+The TPO stays in place for up to 45 days.
 You have to obey all of the terms of the TPO unless they are changed or cancelled by the judge at a future hearing.
 Make sure you understand and follow all of the terms.
 If you do not, you could be arrested and taken to jail.

 The Order means you cannot threate, harass, or injure the applicant, either on your own or through someone else acting on your behalf.

 The Order usually says you cannot have any contact with the other person at all.
 If so, you cannot contact them by phone, text, email, in person, or any othe rway.
 You cannot have someone else contact the person on your behalf.
 If you have children together, the order might say you cannot contact the children (at least for now).